 Jumbo Loans

-As with Chapter 7 bankruptcies, those with a jumbo loan will have to wait the most amount of time to refinance after a Chapter 13 bankruptcy.
-For this type of bankruptcy, the waiting period for jumbo loans is still 7 years.
+As with Chapter 7 bankruptcies, borrowers with a jumbo loan will have to wait the longest to refinance after a Chapter 13 bankruptcy.
+This type of bankruptcy requires a waiting period of 7 years for jumbo loans.

-As we’ve noted above, conventional refinance loans are made by private lenders without government backing – and those lenders are free to set their own, stricter requirements for approving refinance loans.
+As we’ve noted above, conventional refinance loans are made by private lenders without government backing – and those lenders are free to set their own (and potentially stricter) requirements for approving refinance loans.

-You may also need additional documentation that will vary depending on the loan program you’re applying for.
-Finally, you’ll need to meet the individual standards of the lender you’re working with to qualify for a refinance.
+You may need additional documentation that will vary depending on the loan program you’re applying for.
+You’ll also need to meet the individual standards of the lender you’re working with to qualify for a refinance.

-These standards apply to anyone with a bankruptcy with a single major exception, though.
+These standards apply to anyone with a bankruptcy, with a single major exception.
 In some cases, if you’ve had more than one bankruptcy of any type over the last 7 years, the most recent bankruptcy must be discharged or dismissed for 5 years before you can refinance your loan.

 What Are The Benefits Of Refinancing After Bankruptcy?

 Are you wondering if you should refinance?
-Refinancing after a bankruptcy can actually have a number of advantages.
-Let’s take a look at some of them now.
+Refinancing after a bankruptcy can have a number of advantages.
+Let’s look at some of them.

 More Manageable Payments